pranshubisht9/jsp-Simple-Login-Logout-App/README.md

   Add email and password.
   User is redirected to dummy page after successful login.
 Note- Embedded database is used so every time project is relaunched signup must be done before login
-      or Else, sample data is stored in resources/data.sql file
+      or Else, sample data is stored in MySQL database.